Towards Data-driven LQR with Koopmanizing Flows: Evaluation

 We gather trajectory data from 50 uniformly spaced initial conditions, starting from the edge of $[-2.5,2.5]^2$ for $5s$ with sampling time $dt=0.025s$, while control inputs are generated from an amplitude modulated pseudo-random bit sequences (APRBS) signal with amplitude from $-1$ to $1$ and hold time from $0.025s$ to $0.1s$, resulting in 200 datapoints each.
-The neural network is trained for 10 000 epochs with a full-batch gradient descent.
-For prediction we discretized state-space matrices $\bm{A}_d$, $\bm{B}_d$ from \eqref{eq:LTI full} for a specified $dt\!=\!0.025$ using the well known closed-form expressions $\bm{A}_{d}=e^{{\bm{A}}dt}$ and $\bm{B}_{d}=\bm{A}^{-1}(\bm{A}_{d}-\bm{I})\bm{B}$.
-We compare 2s KF-prediction with 200 trajectories produced like our training examples, but with randomly chosen initial conditions from the set $[-2.5,2.5]^2$.
-The reduction in root mean squared error (RMSE) compared to a Taylor linearization amounts to 68\%.
-By examining Figure \ref{fig:my_label} that describes the 5s open-loop prediction of Example \ref{ex:UUVtoy}, the accuracy of long-term prediction is evident as the linear predictor predicts an open loop trajectory from the edge of the trained state-space. \end{example}
+The neural network is trained for 10000 epochs with a full-batch gradient descent. {For optimal tracking, a circular trajectory is prescribed by choosing marginally stable $\bm{A}_r$ and $\bm{C}_r=\bm{I}$.
+Learning the nonlinear effects decreases the accumulated cost compared to an exact first order Taylor linearization around the equilibrium.
+Figure \ref{fig:my_label1} shows how our proposed KFc-LQR leads to drastically improved tracking - reducing the accumulated $L_2$ tracking error by $97.06\%$.} \end{example}